February 2010 Lower Dir bombing

 The February 2010 Lower Dir bombing was a suicide bombing in the Lower Dir District area of Pakistan on 3 February 2010.
 At least 8 people, including three American soldiers, died.
 Three schoolgirls were among the dead.
 Another 70 people, including 63 schoolgirls, were among the injured.

 Attack

 The soldiers were travelling in a convoy and headed for the inauguration of a girls' school.
-They were part of a contingent of approximately 70 soldiers training Pakistani soldiers in counter insurgency.
-The bomb went off near another girls school in the village of Koto along the way.
+They were part of a contingent of approximately 70 soldiers training Pakistani soldiers in counter-insurgency.
+The bomb went off near another girls' school in the village of Koto along the way.
 The Koto Girls High School was flattened, leaving the girls crying under the rubble.
-The American soldiers were helping train Pakistan Frontier Corps.
+The American soldiers were helping train the Pakistan Frontier Corps.

 Aftermath

 Tehrik-i-Taliban Pakistan claimed responsibility for the bombing.
-They claimed that the attack was in retaliation of October 2008 attack by Blackwater Worldwide in Peshawar.
+They claimed that the attack was in retaliation for the October 2008 attack by Blackwater Worldwide in Peshawar.
 Pakistan arrested 35 people in connection with this bombing.
-However a backlash against U.S. troop presence in Pakistan did not happen against some analysts predictions.
+However, a backlash against U.S. troop presence in Pakistan did not happen against some analysts' predictions.